 Research shows that weekly counseling can lead to increased happiness, productive coping mechanisms, fulfilling relationships and even intergenerational health.
 Even if the events of your life don’t change, your perspective on them can, as well as your coping skills, so that together with your counselor you can make your way to a more peaceful and meaningful life.

 At Seattle Therapy Alliance, we offer more than counseling.
 We offer resolution with your loved ones, emotional health for you and your children, satisfaction in your career, happiness and meaning in your life…and perhaps most importantly, relationship, a haven from loneliness.

 About Seattle Therapy Alliance

-Located in the Lower Queen Anne neighborhood of Seattle, STA was opened in 2009 with the two-fold vision of training graduate counseling students in psychotherapy and women’s issues while simultaneously making low-cost therapy available to adolescent girls and women.
+Located in the Lower Queen Anne neighborhood of Seattle, STA was opened in 2009 with the two-fold vision of training graduate counseling students in psychotherapy and women’s issues while simultaneously making low-cost therapy available to women.

 We believe that a key to healing our wounded world lies in supporting women, one population disproportionately affected by physical, sexual, and domestic abuse, economic instability, and the weight of single parenting.
 Think about it: 70% of the persons who live in poverty in the United States are women and children.
 And, while women represent 50 percent of the world population, they perform nearly two-thirds of all the working hours, receive only one-tenth of the world income and own less than 1 percent of world property.

-Why would I come to Seattle Therapy Alliance?
+Why else would I come to Seattle Therapy Alliance?

 How We Can Help

 The following is a list of topics for which people often seek counseling.
 While you may feel discouraged about the nature of your particular struggle, we want to assure you that we have experience in each of the following categories, and we have a great deal of hope and confidence that in time we will be able to be of help to you, too.
 If something in the following list resonates with you, we encourage you to contact our Intake Coordinator.

 Difficulty starting relationships